StackVista/stackstate-docs/setup/installation/openshift_install.md

 ```

 {% hint style="info" %}
-For `helm` and `kubectl` commands the project name is used as the namespace name in the `--namespace` flag
+The project name is used in `helm` and `kubectl` commands as the namespace name in the `--namespace` flag
 {% endhint %}

 ### Generate `values.yaml`